 And because the test has been taken by hundreds of potential sales candidates, we have seen again and again how well Need for Achievement, Competitiveness and Optimism are represented in salespeople, allowing us to standardize the test.

 Finally, the test is valid.
-The DriveTest™ has saved companies millions by accurately identifying the go-getters who stand to make their employers realize a strong ROI.
+The DriveTest® has saved companies millions by accurately identifying the go-getters who stand to make their employers realize a strong ROI.

 Using a sales personality test sounds like a no-brainer to us, but you would be surprised how many hiring managers are not comfortable with testing yet.
 They either think they can produce better results through intuition or simply do not like to change their hiring techniques.
 Remember that even experienced salespeople can lack Drive.

-If a candidate is sitting across from you at the interview table, chances are he or she knows how to talk a good game.
+If a candidate is sitting across from you at the interview table, chances are they knows how to talk a good game.
 However, after being hired, many salespeople only want to put in the minimum amount of effort required in order to remain employed.
 You need to be able to weed out those candidates.

 Salespeople low in Drive are sore spots in sales teams for three major reasons: